CODEJIN/HierSpeech/README.md

 * Discriminator
     * Following the advice of the [author](https://github.com/sh-lee-prml) of the paper, **multi stft discriminator** have been applied.
     * To prevent the discriminator from winning, the gradient penalty is applied through R1 regularization.
-* Speaker embeddings are generated using d-vectors from the GE2E algorithm.
-* F0 values are additionally used.
-    * I am not sure if this improves the quality.
-    * This is done to control the pitch.

 # Supported dataset
 * [LJ Dataset](https://keithito.com/LJ-Speech-Dataset/)